AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 </div>

 ##### Preliminary Gasket work
   Some work was started on designing the gasket system for the filter.
 Aluminum Angle Iron was cut and drilled, as was EPDM rubber.
-This process proved unreliable as a fabrication method for several reasons including: inexperience with the materials, incomplete Fusion360 design, and imprecision with the methods, once of which involved freehanding a cut in the EPDM while it was held down by several clamps.
+This process proved unreliable as a fabrication method for several reasons including: inexperience with the materials, incomplete Fusion360 design, and imprecise methods.
+This could be seen in one method which involved freehanding a cut in the EPDM while it was held down by several clamps.
 More exploration in this area will be done.
 One potential option is to use EPDM foam rather than EPDM.
-EPDM foam is a rubbery foam that may compress more evening with fewer components, though it will need to be purchased and tested for ease of use as well as water tightness.
+EPDM foam is a rubbery foam that may compress more evenly with fewer components.
+However, it will need to be purchased and tested for ease of use as well as water tightness.

 <div class="alert alert-block alert-danger">
 Revise for spelling.